aldo-gutierrez/bitmasksorter/README.md

 | MixedBitSorterMTInt  | ok                      | ok                      | ok               | ok     | ok             |
 | RadixBitSorterMTInt  | ok                      | ok                      | ok               | ok     | ok             |
 | RadixBitSorterObject | ok                      | ok                      | not tested       | ok     | ok             |

+# O(N) Complexity

+TODO Needs to be evaluated in detail

+# Notation

+Some variables defined in a radix sorter

+r = range, for example for unsigned integers is 2^32

+d = length of word or digit in bits, typical value is 8 bits (a byte)

+k = number of words/digits, for an integer this is 4 (32/8)

+with this notation r = 2^(k*d)

+For BitMask sorters

+m = length in bits set to one of the BitMask, for integers numbers it goes from 0 to 32

+r = range, that is calculated as 2^m

+d = length of word or digit in bits, it can be from 1..16 bits, we are using 11 for modern processors and 8 for a dual-core machine or lower

+k = number of word/digits